rwth-i6/i6_experiments/README.md

 As this is still under construction, what kind of pipelines are grouped here is still not decided.
 So far there is:
  - `datasets` which will contain pipelines related to specific corpora.
+   - This code is protected with hash-checks and thus can be treated as safe and stable
  - `setups` which contain corpus independed pipeline helpers for specific systems (e.g. Hybrid-ASR)
+   - This code is still under developement.
+While the resulting graph should be stable, the API definitely is not.

 For i6 users: if pipelines have a related `export` function, pre-computed jobs may be found under `/work/common/asr` and can be imported via the console via `tk.import_work_directory()`.